 Forensic Mental Health Professional Development Program | 2025 Conference Day

-The inaugural Forensic Mental Health Professional Development Program (FMH PDP) Conference Day is designed to provide a range of professional development and networking opportunities for the forensic sector, building on the FMH PDP training calendar.
-It also aims to showcase the research and people of the CFBS and offer an in-person experience for any students enrolled in one of our online courses.
+The inaugural Forensic Mental Health Professional Development Program (FMH PDP) Conference Day is designed to provide professional development and networking opportunities for the forensic sector, building on the FMH PDP training calendar, and showcase the research and people of the CFBS.
 Attendees will hear from leaders in the field, and have opportunities to interact with academics, practitioners, and peers to promote better relationships across disciplines, and improve the outcomes of the people we work with.

-The day will feature keynote speakers, presentations, and close with a debate.
-The day will also feature a range of employers in the forensic sector present to answer questions about employment opportunities.
-Catering will be provided for in-person attendees.
-Full program to come!
+The day will feature keynote speakers, presentations, and workshops, closing with a panel style debate.
+Employers in the forensic sector will be present to answer questions about career opportunities.
+This event is catered for in-person attendees.

 Key speakers